How to Format a Book for Printing

 • Page numbering

-The majority of the books you look at will have similar styles in their own niche.
+Most books you look at will have similar styles in their niche.

-You will most likely be able to start identifying the genre and niche of the book based on the format of the books.
+You will most likely be able to start identifying the genre and niche of the book based on the format of the book.

-If you are wanting to know what fonts and font sizes are used for the book, have a look at the preliminary pages.
+If you want to know what fonts and font sizes are used for the book, look at the preliminary pages.

-The author or typesetter may have added the design styles which will be a big bonus to help you identify what format you like the look of.
+The author or typesetter may have added information on the font, font size and line spacing, which will help you identify what format you like the look of.

 What size should my book be?